Indonesia Semeru volcanic eruption kills 14; dozens injured | Science-Environment

 - Indonesia

-The eruption severed a strategic bridge connecting two areas in the nearby district of Lumajang with the city of Malang and wrecked buildings, authorities said.
-A BNPB official said in a news conference late on Sunday that 14 people had been killed.
-Fifty-six were injured and 1,300 have been evacuated.
+The eruption destroyed buildings and severed a strategic bridge connecting two areas in the nearby district of Lumajang with the city of Malang, authorities said.
+A BNPB official said in a news conference late on Sunday that 14 people had been killed, nine of whom have been identified, and 56 people suffered injuries, most of them burns.

-Most injuries were burns, authorities said.
-In the Sumberwuluh area, thick, grey ash coated damaged houses, while volunteers tried to turn away motorists who wanted to go back to their homes near Semeru, a Reuters witness said.
+Around 1,300 people have been evacuated, while nine people remain unaccounted for, BNPB said.
+Taufiq Ismail Marzuqi, a resident in the district of Lumajang who had volunteered to help, told Reuters that rescue efforts were "very dire" because of the severed bridge and volunteers lacking experience.

-In a barren landscape covered in ash, homes were almost completely submerged, and a truck had only the top of the driver's cab visible.
-Some villagers fleeing their homes managed to bring livestock with them, but a dead cow was left lying on its side on the ground.
-Grey fallen trees lie on roads, the witness said.
+In a video he recorded, police and military officials tried to excavate bodies with their bare hands.
+Rescuers in the village of Curah Kobokan, also in Lumajang, found the body of a mother still holding her dead baby, the state news agency Antara reported.

-Other obstacles include heavy rocks and hot volcanic sediment that is limiting movement, a local disaster mitigation agency official said.
-Taufiq Ismail Marzuqi, a Lumajang resident and volunteer, told Reuters that rescue efforts are "very dire" because of the severed bridge and volunteers lacking experience.
+A Reuters witness in the Sumberwuluh area said homes and vehicles were almost completely submerged by thick, grey ash, fallen trees blocked roads and a cow which villagers had been unable to rescue lay by the roadside, the witness said.
+Hosniya, a 31-year-old local resident who was evacuated with her family, told Reuters that the eruption was very sudden.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)